wso2/docs-is/en/docs/samples/login-attempts-based-adaptive-auth.md

     ![hardware key authenticator](../assets/img/samples/hardware-key-authenticator.png)

 !!! note
-    The failed login attempts need not be made at the same moment.
-Login attempts based adaptive authentication is still valid even if the user makes two login attempts now and another in a few days time before trying to log in with correct credentials.
+    The failed login attempts need not be made during a given time frame.
+Login attempts-based adaptive authentication is valid even if the user makes two login attempts now and the other in a few days' time before trying to log in with the correct credentials.